daniel-j-pease/duodo/readme.md

-# Duodo!
+# Duodo

-Blocks websites until you hit your daily duolingo experience goal!
+Chrome extension that blocks websites until you hit your daily duolingo experience goal.
+WIP!